Maria (Philippine fairy tale): The Green-Haired Prophetess

+Other tales

 Author Dean Fansler collected a story titled The Wicked Woman's Reward, from one Gregorio Frondoso, a Bicol from Camarines.
 This tale shows the rivalry between two concubines of the king: one substitutes the other's son for a cat.

 Professor Damiana Eugenio listed Thai tale The Four Champa Trees and Chinese tale Cat in Exchange for a Prince as "foreign analogues" to Filipino versions of the story of the king's wife banished from the palace due to the concubine's intrigue and accusations of giving birth to animals.

-In another Filipino variant of Cinderella, collected in 1903 from a sixty-year-old woman in Pola, Mindoro, as the continuation of the story, after the marriage, the Cinderella-like character, named Maria, gives birth to seven princes, who are replaced by seven puppies and exposed in the mountains.
-However, they are saved by a "mother of the day" or "mother of the sun" (ina nang arao) and become seven young men.
-One day, they pass by their mother, suffering the king's punishment.

 Dean Fansler, in another article, summarized a metrical romance published in the archipelago, The Story of the Life of Maria in the Kingdom of Hungary, and showed that it was a combination of Cinderella and Constance.
 However, the tale contains the punishment of the mother, now disgraced, and the lives of her sons, abandoned in the mountains and saved by a shepherd.
 He also published another (lesser-known) metrical romance, and a folktale, Amelia ("current in the province of Laguna"), which largely follow the same plot structure: marriage, birth of child or children, replacement by animals, severe punishment of the mother, rescue of children, meeting with parents later in life.
 Author Neil Philip suggests that Life of Maria romance was the ultimate source for Cornelio's tale.

 In a tale published by Yukihiro Yamada and collected in 1987, from teller Quintina Cabal Gutierrez (Itbayat), papito so pipatoran (The Seven Kingdoms), three sisters, Magdalena, Rosalina and Maria, express their wishes for a husband: the elder two want to marry rich and powerful men, unlike the youngest, Maria.
 One day, a bachelor named Juan passes by their house and becomes enchanted with Maria.
 They marry, and the girl says she prays to God to give her a pair of children, one with golden hair, the other with silver hair.
 After their birth, her jealous sisters replace the children for puppies and her husband sentences her to be buried up to the torso near the sink.